srishti-chordia/Gestational-Diabetes-Prediction-using-DL/README.md

-# Gestational Diabetes Mellitus (GDM) Prediction Website using Deep Learning
+# Gestational Diabetes Mellitus (GDM) Prediction Website
+Implementation of various models such as Random Forest Classifier, Support Vector Machine, MLP Classifier, Sequential Model and compartitive analysis of each model through graphs and confusion matrices

 This project is a web application for predicting the probability of Gestational Diabetes Mellitus (GDM) using clinical and biochemical data inputs.
 The prediction model is based on a deep learning algorithm.